o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

 All the backend server logic is placed inside the `server`directory.
 We won't cover every single file or directory here, but we want to introduce the most important ones which are the `ML` and `data` directories and the `server/service/TwitterCrawler.js` file.

 #### ML
 Inside the `ML` directory we placed all files which are related to the machine learning tasks, like sentiment analysis, topic detection and trend detection.
 It is divided in three subdirectories `Java`, `Python` and `R` to seperate the different programming languages.
 In the top level of `ML` you can find the wrapper files for incorporating the different programming languages with Javascript, `ml_wrapper.js` and `preprocess.js`.
 To let the different programming files work together we use Node's opportunity to spawn child processes and capture the output of these.
+To do so, we wrote a small file for calling the foreign code in a more convenient way, than directly spawning the child processes in the `ml_wrapper.js`.
+Those methods can be found in `/server/util/foreignCode.js`.
 With that procedure we can spawn the machine learning tasks asynchronously to the main process, which leads to the fact that the main thread is not blocked or influenced by executing foreign code.
 In the following we want to explain how we integration works in detail.

 ##### Preface (Important Notice)